-This is a research-oriented department offering individually designed graduate programs.
-The department does not have a formal program of rigidly defined courses leading to the MS or PhD in geological sciences, but offers the following areas of concentration: past global change, geodynamics of modern and ancient orogens, geomorphology, biogeochemistry, sedimentology, petroleum geology, hydrogeology and water resources, geophysics and seismology, isotope geology and geochemistry, paleobiology, mineralogy and volcanology, and environmental geochemistry.
+Ours is a research-oriented department that offers individually designed graduate programs.
+As such, the department does not have a formal program of rigidly defined courses leading to the MS or PhD in geological sciences but offers the following areas of concentration: geodynamics of modern and ancient orogens, quantitative geomorphological analysis, biogeochemistry and geobiology, astrobiology and planetary geology, past global change, sedimentology, petroleum geology, hydrogeology and water resources, geophysics and seismology, isotope geology and geochemistry, geochronology, paleobiology, mineralogy and volcanology, and environmental geochemistry.

 In general, applicants should have completed 24 semester hours of basic geological sciences, and two semesters each of chemistry, physics, and calculus.
 In some cases, an applicant may substitute part of the 24 credits with other fields of science, mathematics, or engineering.
 These are intended as recommendations, rather than strictly enforced requirements for admission.